Is Leaning Back in Chair Bad? Chiropractor Explains All

 The Benefits of Reclining in a Chair

 When you recline, you stop the forward hunch movement.
-The long-term effects of holding a hunched position at work include neck, shoulder, back pain, joint stiffness, pinched nerves, and poor circulation to muscle tissues.
+The long-term effects of holding a hunched position at work include neck, shoulder, and back pain, joint stiffness, pinched nerves, and poor circulation to muscle tissues.
 The simple act of tilting your chair back a bit will do a lot for you, in addition to opening your hips up.

 A Reclined Position Improves Your Breathing

-The ribs and abdominal cavity expand when leaned backwards, which keeps the shoulder blades open wide.
+The ribs and abdominal cavity expand when leaned backward, which keeps the shoulder blades open wide.
 This allows for more comfortable breathing.
 Increased lung volume (vital capacity) caused by this posture should enable better breathing and improve your alertness and mental balance.